Blog

 3. Implementation and Onboarding

 Setup costs are frequently underestimated.
-Depending on the complexity of your environment, you may need:
+Depending on the complexity of your environment, you may need data migration from spreadsheets or legacy systems, custom configuration and field mapping, training for multiple departments, and change management support.

 Platforms that are quick to deploy (like cloud-native SaaS tools) can reduce this to near zero.
 On-premise or heavily customizable platforms can carry implementation fees of $10,000–$50,000+ for enterprise deployments.